zetaops/ulakbus-ui/README.md

 this command will recognize test cases and printout the test result.

-To run e2e tests, which is located under e2e-tests folder, we use protractor,
+To run e2e tests, which is located under e2e-tests folder, we use protractor.
+Run this command to run e2e tests:

+    protractor e2e-tests/protractor.conf.js

+##Principles
+###Git:
+- Always work with branches
+- **NEVER MESS WITH MASTER BRANCH!!**
+- Commit by little changes

+###Code:
+- Use comments to explain what your code does
+- Code clean and neat
+- Name variables, objects with expository words

 ##Must Reads:
 - https://google-styleguide.googlecode.com/svn/trunk/angularjs-google-style.html